awsdocs/aws-cloudformation-user-guide/doc_source/cfn-using-console-create-stack-template.md

      To view more templates samples and snippets, organized by AWS service, click **View more sample templates**\.
 **Create template in Designer**
-Create or modify a template using AWS CloudFormation Designer, a drag\-and\-drop interface for graphically diagramming your templates\.
+Create or modify a template using AWS CloudFormation Designer, a drag and drop interface for graphically diagramming your templates\.
 For more information, see [What is AWS CloudFormation Designer?](working-with-templates-cfn-designer.md)\.

 1. To accept your settings, choose **Next**, and proceed with [specifying the stack name and parameters](cfn-using-console-create-stack-parameters.md)\.